idiocc/cookies/documentary/1-API/index.md

 This creates a cookie jar corresponding to the current _request_ and _response_, additionally passing an object options.

-A [Keygrip](#class-keygrip) object or an array of keys can optionally be passed as _options.keys_ to enable cryptographic signing based on SHA1 HMAC, using rotated credentials.
+A <link type="Keygrip">Keygrip</link> object or an array of keys can optionally be passed as _options.keys_ to enable cryptographic signing based on SHA1 HMAC, using rotated credentials.

 A Boolean can optionally be passed as _options.secure_ to explicitly specify if the connection is secure, rather than this module examining request.